filipviz/move-docs/content/en/docs/dao/proposals.md

 ## Writing a Proposal

 Use the [proposal template](../template) as a starting point.
 When writing your proposal, try to be as detailed as possible in your specification.
 Plan with potential risks, failures, and backups in mind.
-Only include what is necessary—governance cycles often have twenty or more proposals, and unnecessarily long proposals increase the burden for all participants.
+Only include what is necessary—governance cycles often have twenty or more proposals, and unnecessarily long proposals increase the burden on all participants.

 ## Community Feedback

-When you are ready, create a discussion thread in the [Discord](https://discord.gg/movexyz)'s `Workshop` channel and share your proposal draft.
+When your draft is ready, create a proposal discussion thread in the `#✍️｜proposal-workshop` channel of the [Movement DAO Discord](https://discord.gg/movexyz).
 Use community feedback to finalize your proposal.

 ## Submitting Your Proposal

 Once your proposal is finalized, head to the [Temperature Check Space](https://snapshot.org/#/movedao.eth) to submit it as a basic voting proposal.
-If you are not comfortable with this, tag a contributor for help.
+If you are not comfortable with this step, tag a contributor for help.

 Once your proposal is in the Temperature Check Space, share a link in the proposal's discussion thread.
-From here, the proposal will follow the [governance process](../governance).
+From here, your proposal will follow the [governance process](../governance).